 Walter Cronkite Memorial: The Walter Cronkite Memorial is a dedication to the life of one of the most important journalists of the 20th century, Walter Cronkite, who was born in St. Joseph, Mo.
 The interactive memorial, housed on the campus of Missouri Western State University, gives visitors the chance to learn about the legendary CBS anchorman’s life and the historic events he covered.
 Memorabilia and artifacts from Cronkite’s personal and professional life are on display and include his many Emmy Awards, desk, books, personal collections and more.
 A historic photograph/video display showcases world and national events covered by Cronkite during his years as the CBS Evening News anchor, and visitors can listen to Cronkite’s reporting of these iconic newscasts.
 Visitors to the memorial can sit behind a desk in a replica of the CBS Evening News Studio, look into the camera and tell the world “And that’s the way it is” while snapping a souvenir photograph.

-The uncommon museum experience continues with Robidoux Row Museum, one of the oldest building in Saint Joseph.
+The uncommon museum experience continues with Robidoux Row Museum, one of the oldest buildings in Saint Joseph.
 Step back in time while walking through circa 1840s housing units where families and travelers prepared for the hardships of west-ward travel.
 Learn about the history of Joseph Robidoux, the town founder, and his family while viewing his restored personal quarters and experience artifacts from Saint Joseph’s past including Convent of the Sacred Heart and the Owens Sisters.

 Take a stroll down the winding and shaded pathways of the 1851 Mount Mora Cemetery, more alive with history than perhaps any other cemetery in the Midwest.
 Mausoleum Row is truly special from a historical and architectural perspective.
 Pony Express Riders, three Missouri Governors, veterans of wars, a US Senator, and 30 mausoleums of the social elite, built during St. Joseph’s Golden Age are located here.
 Each October, experience St. Joseph’s unique history through intriguing stories told by costumed living history characters at their annual Voices of the Past tour.